Mick the Miller: Legacy

 Mick the Miller is still credited as popularising Greyhound racing in Great Britain after his back to back English Greyhound Derby victories in 1929 and 1930.
 An enclosure was named after Mick at Wimbledon Stadium.
 Mick remained the only dog to win two Derby titles until 1973, when Patricias Hope won his second title.
 Royal Doulton produced a limited edition run of Mick the Miller figurines in the 1990s.
 A memorial to Mick was built on the village green of his birthplace in Killeigh, County Offaly.
 The statue was created by Northern Irish artist Liz O'Kane, and was unveiled by the Taoiseach of Ireland, Brian Cowen.

-In 2007, journalist Jon Henderson drew up his list of 100 top British sportsman for his book Best of British: Hendo's Sporting Heroes.
+In 2007, journalist Jon Henderson drew up his list of 100 top British sportsmen for his book Best of British: Hendo's Sporting Heroes.
 Mick the Miller was included in the list as the only Greyhound, with the only other animal being multi–time Grand National winner Red Rum.
 He is still referred to as the world's most famous Greyhound, having won 51 of the 68 races he was entered into and is the only dog to have won the treble of the Derby, Cesarewitch and St Leger.